anish-mudaraddi/hv-get-power/README.md

-# hv-get-power
+# IRISCAST Tools

-A python package to allow querying IPMITool for information.
-Currently only allowing collection of power data.
+A python package which contains tools for collecting energy usage and CPU usage information - by querying IPMITool and others.

 # Installation